Gorarth/BBQ-Lovin-project1/README.md

 - First time visitors will want to be able to understand the purpose of the site and be able to navigate through the recipes and information easily.

-- returning visitors will want to find different recipes to try out and be able to contact the site to ask questions on problems they have had or for other recipes.
+- Returning visitors will want to find different recipes to try out and be able to contact the site to ask questions on problems they have had or for other recipes.

-- frequent users will want to see new recipes added and keep up to date on any information or news added to the site reguarding BBQ.
+- Frequent users will want to see new recipes added and keep up to date on any information or news added to the site reguarding BBQ.

 [Back to Contents](#contents)
 - - -